 Dr. Maria (Gaby) Frank, MD, FACP, FHM

 was born in Buenos Aires and grew up in the Argentinian Patagonia.
-During her childhood and adolescence, she was very involved in sports and arts.
 She attended Medical School at the University of Buenos Aires, graduating at the age of 24, and pursued both Internal medicine and emergency medicine residencies in Argentina at a level-one trauma center in Buenos Aires.
 She moved to the United States in 2004 and finished her training at the University of Colorado.
-Currently, she is a hospitalist and the Associate Director for the Department of Medicine at an Academic, University Affiliated, Regional Level One Trauma Center in Denver and an Assistant Professor of Medicine at the University of Colorado School of Medicine.
+Currently, she is a hospitalist and the Associate Director for the Department of Medicine at an Academic, University Affiliated, Regional Level One Trauma Center in Denver and an Associate Professor of Medicine at the University of Colorado School of Medicine.
 She is also the Co-Director of the Human Body Block (a.k.a. anatomy) and spends 3 months out of the year in the cadaver lab.
 Dr. Frank has a strong work ethic and extensive clinical and academic experience that spans over 20 years in a variety of settings including academic, community, and private practice in both internal and emergency medicine.
 Her research and academic publications can be found in PubMed Health.

 During and after medical school she was a Teaching Assistant in Anatomy, Microbiology, and Pharmacology for the University of Buenos Aires, School of Medicine,

 participated in the training of residents and medical students of both internal medicine and surgery for the University of Buenos Aires, Argentina.
 She is passionate about medical education and

 medical humanities, more specifically History of Medicine.
 She is uniquely positioned as a bicultural and bilingual physician to help students connect with, and understand, patients in a